xHotShotsx/Typology/Socionics/Intertype Relations/Intertype Relations - Group Cohomology.md

 # Introduction

 This paper studies dichotomy systems in Socionics via group actions and vector space representations.
 Each dichotomy system consists of a fixed set of wall dichotomies whose interactions generate orbital dichotomies through a Socion 2-cocycle.
-The set of intertype relations form a nonabelian group acting on types, while dichotomy systems
+The set of intertype relations form a nonabelian group acting on types, while dichotomy systems induce abelian relation groups acting on both types and its derived models.
+Section 2 introduces the founda

 ## Foundational Objects and Notation